・Kyushu University relocated a campus near the center of Fukuoka City to the suburb in 2009.

 Ropponmatsu Area, Fukuoka City

 A case of a vacated land usage of a campus moving out from the city center to a suburb in Fukuoka City.
-Kyushu University, known as one of the prestigious national universities in Japan, once had 6.5 hectares of land as a campus for underground general education in Ropponmatsu Area, 2.9 km west of the center of Fukuoka City.
-Due to the university’s project to gather its facilities in one place, the campus moved out to Ito, a west side suburb of the city in 2009.
+Kyushu University, known as one of the prestigious national universities in Japan, once had 6.5 hectares of land as a campus for undergraduate general education in Ropponmatsu Area, 2.9 km west of the center of Fukuoka City.
+Due to the university’s project to gather its facilities in one place, the campus moved out to Ito, located approximately 20km away from the city center in 2009.

 Through the discussions on the vacated land usage by the related bodies -- Fukuoka City Government, the developers and the neighborhood community, the following plan was implemented.
 The land was divided into several parts.